Breather modes of fully nonlinear mass-in-mass chains: Asymptotic analysis

 Adding these two equations together, and transforming to the travelling wave coordinate $z=y-c\tau$, and integrating once with respect to $z$ (and setting the constant of integration to zero), we find

 In the case $a=0$, this implies

 which, when combined with (\ref{S0-sol}), gives expressions for the zeroth modes $G_0,S_0$ purely in terms of $F_1$ as

 Note that this (\ref{G0S0-def}), in together with $F_0$ (\ref{Fo-sol}) determines the size of the zeroth harmonics.
 The $F_0$ term depends explicitly on the along-chain quadratic parameter $a$, and determines the leading order form of the zeroth harmonic, and this component is the same for the inner and outer masses (since we have $P_0 = F_0$).
 The $G_0,S_0$ terms determine higher-order corrections, these are dependent on $\alpha$ - the coefficient of the quadratic nonlinearity of the potential controlling the difference in displacements between the inner and outer masses.
 Both these terms suffer singularities when $c^2 =1/m(1+\mu)$, the speed of sound in the lattice (\ref{co-def}), as was the case with $F_0$ (\ref{Fo-sol}).
-We plot the forms of $\gamma_0,\sigma_0$ in Figures \ref{gamma-fig} and \ref{sigma-fig}.
+We plot the forms of $\gamma_0,\sigma_0$ in Figures \ref{gamma-fig} and \ref{sigma-fig}. \qq{As in Figure \ref{phio-fig}, we note that the graphs of $G_0,S_0$ against $k$ exhibit several singularities.
+These occur in the same locations as for $\phi_0$ (\ref{Fo-presol}), and for the same reasons, namely that speed of the solitary wave envolope matches that of the speed of sound in the lattice, $c(k)=c_0$. }